 The right car insurance policy in Ohio will help get you back on the road quickly after your car is damaged or destroyed by accident, fire, theft, or other covered event.
 It may also provide protection against medical and legal expenses resulting from injury, loss of life, or property damage caused by an accident involving your vehicle.

 As a local, independent insurance agency, Burkhart Insurance Agency can help you find the right policy for your car by comparing quotes and coverage options from several top providers.
 In addition to cars, we insure motorcycles, classic cars, motor homes, boats, Jet Skis, and ATVs too.

 Request a free quote or call (859) 292-8080 to learn more.

-How much auto insurance do I need in Ohio or Kentucky?
+How much auto insurance do I need in Northern Kentucky?

-Our agency is based in Cincinnati, OH with a branch in Covington, KY, so we understand the needs and requirements of drivers in both Ohio and Kentucky.
+Our agency is based in Northern Kentucky, so we understand the needs and requirements of drivers in both Ohio and Kentucky.

 Car insurance requirements vary by state.
 In Ohio, to drive you must carry: